 Still Taking Pictures

 Last summer, I started taking portraits of my friends.
 I would like to get more of those, so that I can fill up a “friendship wall” in my home.
 There is a lot of Chilmark that I would like to capture with a proper camera.
-I haven’t been back to Lucy Vincent Beach since I got my Canon either.
+I haven’t been back to Lucy Vincent Beach since I got my Nikon either.
 I’d like to rectify that—same with Quansoo Beach.
-I can’t wait to go through the new Martha’s Vineyard Museum!
+I was thrilled when I finally got to go through the new Martha’s Vineyard Museum!
 Museums are great.
 I got some really cool shots of that building when it was a dilapidated marine hospital.
-Going up to take contrasting images would be really cool.
-I’m not sure where else.
+Going up to take contrasting images after their impressive refurbishment was great.
 Will this be the year that I finally sit long enough in the green space in Edgartown to capture a really good photo of a bunny?
 Maybe… Of course, I will never get enough photos of Catboat Charters, but that goes without saying.

 I always say that nothing changes on Martha’s Vineyard but the seasons, but that’s not entirely true.
 There are changes, subtle ones.
 You have to watch for them.
 As a writer, I have always been observant.
 You have to be able to see life in order to write about it.
 Being a writer and an artist shaped me into a budding photographer.
 A good photograph tells a story.
 Do I know how to use and or set all of the bells and whistles on my camera?
 No, not even close.
 But I’m really enjoying using it.
 It’s so much fun.